Saturday, January 9, 2016

 Deoghar, Jharkhand

 This temple was built by a queen from Kolkata on the advice of the saint Balanand Brahmachari from "Tapovan".
 The queen had lost her son and husband when she was still young.
 At that time nine lakhs of rupees were spent over it which was a big amount then, so it was named "Naulakha Mandir".
 The queen Charushila became a devotee of "Krishna".
 Beautiful marble statues of "Radha Krishna" are installed here.
-Floors are also of marble.
-In fact inside the temple it is clean and peaceful.
+The floors are also of marble.
+In fact inside the temple, it is clean and peaceful.
 When we reached here we found that they even do not allow cameras and mobiles inside the temple and the place where it was being deposited was crowded.
 The temple walls were not cleaned for many years nor the campus was well maintained.
 We stayed there for some time and took some snaps.
 The Sun had already set and darkness was increasing.
 So we decided to return back to our hotel.

 Navlakha Temple at Deoghar